-On May 14, 2015, we subsequently filed Post-Effective Amendment No. 1 to the registration statement on Form S-1 with the SEC (File no. 333-203078) to (i) incorporate by reference our Quarterly Report on Form 10-Q for the quarter ended March 31, 2015 and (ii) update certain other information in the prospectus.
+This Post-Effective Amendment No. 1 to Form S-1 is being filed to (i) incorporate by reference the Aldeyra's Quarterly Report on Form 10-Q for the quarter ended March 31, 2015 and (ii) update certain other information in the prospectus.